Michael Klukowski

-Michael Władysław Klukowski ([kluˈkɔfskʲi]; born 27 May 1981) is a Canadian soccer player who played as a left-back.
-He made 36 appearances for the Canada national team.
+Michael Władysław Klukowski ([kluˈkɔfskʲi]; born 27 May 1981) is a soccer player who played as a left-back.
+Born in Poland, he made 36 appearances for the Canada national team.

 Club career

 Klukowski was born in Amstetten, Austria.
 He began his career in Canada playing for the Oshawa Kicks and Scarborough Azzurri-Blues, before travelling across the Atlantic to link up with Dijon FCO in 1999.
 A move to Tourcoing FC followed the next year before his performances caught the attentions of Ligue 1 outfit Lille OSC whom he joined in 2001.
 He only played for their reserves team however so his time at the Stade Grimonprez-Jooris was equally fleeting though but he finally found his feet at La Louvière, making 72 league appearances over the next two-and-a-half seasons and growing in stature.
 While at La Louvière he helped them win the 2002–03 Belgian Cup.

 Club Brugge

 At La Louvière, Klukowski attracted interest from Club Brugge who signed him in a deal thought to be worth €900,000 during the winter break in January 2005.
 He initially had to bide his time at the Jan Breydel Stadium but did make six appearances towards the end of the campaign as Club Brugge sealed the title.
 Klukowski was the number one left back for five seasons with Brugge.
 He replaced Peter Van Der Heyden, who suffered a knee injury, during the last season with Trond Sollied.
 Klukowski left Brugge with 178 official games including 26 European appearances and two Belgian Supercup Final appearances.